ivan-moto/ivan-moto.github.io/_posts/2020-03-28-how-to-apply-what-youve-read.md

 retain it.

 One practical example of reading slower is working through a book's exercises and questions.
-I often skip over these and just read the content.
+I often skip over these and only read the content.
 Just doing the exercises and questions already forces me to apply what I've read.

 ## Apply what I'm reading, not what I've read